Ramadan: Mohammed VI Foundation support Muslims with food items

 The items were presented to the Muslim Community by the Ambassador of Morocco to Ghana, Her Excellency Imane Ouaadil and Sheikh Mustapha Ibrahim and some Executive Members of the Ghana branch.

-She said the foundation was expecting to feed about 400 to 500 people within the communities adding that the foundation have similar projects in Kumasi and Tamale.
+She said the foundation was expecting to food about 400 to 500 people within the Communities adding that the foundation has similar projects in Kumasi and Tamale.

-On his part, the President of the Mohammed VI Foundation for African Oulama (Ghana Branch), Sheikh Mustapha Ibrahim revealed that the donation will help the beneficiaries through the remaining ten days of the Ramadan.
+On his part, the President of the Mohammed VI Foundation for African Oulama - Ghana Branch, Sheikh Mustapha Ibrahim revealed that the donation will help the beneficiaries through the remaining ten days of Ramadan.

 The beneficiaries of the items expressed their profound gratitude for the kind gesture and prayed that the Mohammed VI Foundation for African Oulama continue with the good work and feed the needy and the less privileged.